pavel-maltsev/IBM-IIDR-deployment/README.md

 5) Post-configrue DB2 with creation additional users
 6) Creation of the new schema
 7) Turn on Archive logs
-8) configure DB2 for autostart
+8) Configure DB2 for autostart

 ## IIDR on Ubuntu 02 - deploy Kafka.md

+Core steps to deploy Kafka, such as:

+1)

 IIDR on Ubuntu 03 - deploy IIDR.md